neyric/ocmaker/app/routes/_legal/refund/content.md

 ### 7.2 Payment Processor Fees

 - We absorb all processing fees for legitimate refund requests
-- No deduction will be made from your refund amount
+- No deductions will be made from your refund amount

 ## 8. Disputes and Chargebacks

-### 8.1 Contact First
+### 8.1 Contact Us First

 Before initiating a chargeback with your bank or credit card company, please contact us directly.
-We are committed to resolving issues quickly and fairly.
+We are committed to resolving issues promptly and fairly.

 ### 8.2 Chargeback Policy